-LINCOLN SALINE WETLANDS NATURE CENTER Restored in the early 1990s, the Lincoln Saline Wetlands Nature Center is an exceptional natural habitat in an urban setting.
+LINCOLN SALINE WETLANDS NATURE CENTER

+Restored in the early 1990s, the Lincoln Saline Wetlands Nature Center is an exceptional natural habitat in an urban setting.
 This wetland is open to the public, providing a wood chip walking path and a parking area.
 Also featured is historic Wyoming Bridge, moved to the wetland in 2004 from Otoe County.

-WHITEHEAD SALINE WETLANDS Located near 27th and Interstate 80, the Whitehead Saline Wetlands were initially donated in 1996 by the Whitehead Oil Company.
+WHITEHEAD SALINE WETLANDS

+Located near 27th and Interstate 80, the Whitehead Saline Wetlands were initially donated in 1996 by the Whitehead Oil Company.
 This property acts as the center of what has become a complex of saline wetland properties.
-LPSNRD has acquired an easement on 22 acres of saline wetlands from Dial properties adjacent to White Head Saline Wetlands.
+The NRD has acquired an easement on 22 acres of saline wetlands from Dial properties adjacent to White Head Saline Wetlands.
 The City of Lincoln has also acquired nearly 62 acres of saline wetlands connected to this site.
 Also in the area are the Schleich Wetlands.
-The observation deck near the east end of Whitehead Drive was another of many Eagle Scout projects sponsored by LPSNRD throughout the District.
+The observation deck near the east end of Whitehead Drive was another of many Eagle Scout projects sponsored by the NRD throughout the District.
 Interpretive signage has been added to the deck to increase understanding and enjoyment of saline wetlands.

-LITTLE SALT FORK MARSH PRESERVE This 180-acre nature preserve is located two miles east of Raymond, NE and is a frequent stop-over for many migrating waterfowl.
+LITTLE SALT FORK MARSH PRESERVE

+This 180-acre nature preserve is located two miles east of Raymond, NE and is a frequent stop-over for many migrating waterfowl.
 Its saline wetland and prairie features were restored by the Nature Conservancy between 1995 and 1997.
-LPSNRD purchased the property in 2013.
+The NRD purchased the property in 2013.
 There are many saline wetland plants found on the marsh, including the endangered saltwort plant.

+MARSH WREN

-MARSH WREN Located south of 30th street and Arbor Road in Lincoln, Marsh Wren, is the District's latest saline wetland restoration.
-A Nebraska Environmental Trust grant to the City of Lincoln, through the Saline Wetland Conservation Partnership helped fund the project.
-The project utilizes salt water underground and flowing in adjacent streams.
-In addition, two salt water production wells and distribution systems have been installed, making the project highly experimental.
-The public may watch the changes, using a parking area and shaded observation deck.
+Located south of 30th street and Arbor Road in Lincoln, Marsh Wren, is the District's latest saline wetland restoration.
+A Nebraska Environmental Trust grant to the City of Lincoln, through the Saline Wetland conservation Partnership helped fund the project.